-65 Sefer HaHinukh, Mitzvah 560.
+65 Sefer HaHinukh, mitzvah 560.

-Leading medieval rabbis express a link between mamzerut and communal purity.
-Although Maimonides (Spain-Egypt 1135-1204) explains the reason for mamzerut as deterrence, he also writes, "the noble people of Israel has to be protected from any adulteration of its purity."67 Nahmanides (Spain-Israel, 1194-1270) develops this idea:
+Ben Zion Uziel, a prominent, contemporary Israeli rabbi, asserts that the concept of communal purity is the underpinning of mamzerut.
+He writes, "A mamzer's base status should not be seen as a punishment for the sin of his parents, but is rather quasi-physical."66 Leading medieval rabbis express a link between mamzerut and communal purity.
+Although Maimonides (Spain-Egypt, 1135-1204) explains the reason for mamzerut as deterrence, he also writes, "The noble people of Israel has to be protected from any adulteration of its purity."67 Nahmanides (Spain-Israel, 1194-1270) develops this idea: